kalebemery/YipYip22/README.md

 Owner (*One owner for each profile)
 <br />
 2. Post an Owner (ProfileName, Phone, Email, ProfileId)
+<br /> *to obtain a Profile Id, you must perform a GET on the Profile url from above
 <br />
 <img src="https://user-images.githubusercontent.com/66280480/89950094-e6de7d80-dbf6-11ea-8662-cc1bf72438a2.png" align="left" width="500" height="200"/>
 <br />